EvilBytecode/GoDefender/README.md

 ## Credits

-- https://github.com/AdvDebug: Inspired me to start making this package.
+- https://github.com/AdvDebug : Inspired me to start making this package.
 Without him, it wouldn't be here.
 Check out his GitHub.
-- https://github.com/MmCopyMemory: Provided ideas and much more.
+- https://github.com/MmCopyMemory : Provided ideas and much more.
 Check out his GitHub.
+- https://github.com/bytepulze : Help With Errors/Fixes, Check Out His Github
 - I made this because I noticed someone was trying to crack or analyze my other Go programs.
 Previously, I had many lines of anti-debugging code (I coded lazily and put everything into one), so I wanted to create something quick and reliable that would make a reverse engineer's life harder.
 Thus, I made GoDefender.